 In 1934, Wallace Carothers returned and started another very fertile period as a researcher, peppered with stays in psychiatric clinics.
 DuPont had this time given him a much more practical task: to make a synthetic silk that was practical for everyday use.
 Carothers’ team returned to look at some of the super-polymers that they had investigated earlier out of pure curiosity, polyamides; and from these was born nylon, synthesized for the first time on February 28, 1935.

 The recognition of his great contribution to science was immediate.
 In 1936, he was elected to the National Academy of Sciences, an honor never before received by an industrial organic chemist.
-But he could not overcome depression and felt his scientific career was stagnating.
-On April 29, 1937, Wallace Carothers committed suicide by drinking cyanide with lemon juice.
+But he could not overcome depression and felt his scientific career was stagnating despite the fact that he was granted a patent for his method to create those very long chains of polymers on February 16, 1937.
+That same year, on April 29, Wallace Carothers committed suicide by drinking cyanide with lemon juice.
 With his knowledge of chemistry, he knew that taking potassium cyanide dissolved in an acid environment would convert it into a faster and more powerful poison.

 World War II put a break to this nylon fever.
 DuPont stopped manufacturing stockings and put its synthetic fiber to use in making parachutes and other materials for the army.
 During those years there was a black market for nylon stockings and, once the war was over, their return to the stores was tumultuous.
 DuPont relaunched them with a big promotional campaign, but at first they could not meet demand and shortages of nylons sparked riots in the stores.
 They were called the “nylon riots.”
 In Pittsburgh, some 40,000 people lined up to buy 13,000 pairs of stockings, resulting in destructive battles in some department stores.